-Applicants must be a Registered Nurse with completion of a:
+Applicants must be a Registered Nurse with:

-- Baccalaureate degree in nursing (BSN) from an accredited nursing program - Non-nursing Baccalaureate degree may be considered on a case by case basis - A preferred grade point average (GPA) of 3.2 on a 4.0 scale.
+- Completion of a Baccalaureate degree in nursing (BSN) from an accredited nursing program (the committee reserves the right to consider those possessing non-nursing Baccalaureate degrees on a case-by-case basis). - Minimum (GPA) of 3.2 on a 4.0 scale is preferred.
 An emphasis is placed on science course work.
-Applicants with a graduate degree from a regionally accredited college or university will have their graduate and undergraduate GPA included for admissions consideration. - A completed application to Keiser University - Application fee to be submitted at time of application - Three letters of recommendation from: - \circ ~ One must be from the applicant's current clinical supervisor - One preferred recommendation attesting to academic work - One recommendation must be from individuals who can assess the applicant's performance and level of clinical expertise in an acute care setting - Current Resume - A minimum of 40 hours required shadowing an anesthesia provider, preferable a CRNA.
+Applicants with a graduate degree from a regionally accredited college or university will have their graduate and undergraduate GPA included for admissions consideration. - A completed Keiser University application - Application fee (must be submitted with application) - Three letters of recommendation: - One must be from the applicant's critical care supervisor - $\circ \qquad \text{One preferred recommendation attesting to academic work}$ - One recommendation must be from individuals who can assess the applicant's performance and level of clinical expertise in an acute care setting - Current resume - A minimum of 40 hours required shadowing an anesthesia provider, preferable a CRNA. - A personal statement letter (three pages, excluding cover and references) addressing the following: - A clear statement of the applicant's goals and expectations for entering the program

-- A personal statement letter (three pages, excluding cover and references) addressing the following: - A clear statement of your goals and expectations for entering the program - Your understanding of the role of a Certified Registered Nurse Anesthetist (applicants are encouraged to shadow a CRNA) - Include at least one article supporting your understanding of the role of a Certified Registered Nurse Anesthetist, cited according to current APA Format standards - Current and unrestricted (clear/active) license as a Registered Nurse in one of the states, or one of the protectorates of the United States, with eligibility for Florida R.N. licensure, which must be obtained prior to admission. - Completion of required undergraduate coursework and official transcripts from all academic institutions attended.
-If prerequisite science coursework is more than 10 years old, repeating or supplementing with a refresher course at the undergraduate level is highly recommended.
-An overall science GPA of 3.0 is preferred. that indicate successful completion (preferred B or better) in: - Statistics course - Undergraduate Health Assessment course - Two Anatomy and Physiology courses - Two different Chemistry courses (one with laboratory component) A chemistry lecture and lab.
-Successful completion (grade B or better) of one college chemistry course with a laboratory component.
-The course (not the laboratory component) must have been taken within five years of beginning the Program (organic chemistry or bio-chemistry preferred).
-Introduction to Chemistry and Survey to Chemistry courses are not accepted. - Graduate Record Exam (GRE), taken within 5 years of application - A combined score (verbal 153 and quantitative 144) with a score of 297 (preferred) - Analytical section must be reported with a score of 3.5 (preferred) - An applicant who is from a country where American English is not the primary language or whose bachelor degree is not from an accredited US institution, must submit a minimum: - \circ TOEFL score of 550 (paper-based test); 213 (computer-based test) - Evaluation of bachelor's degree by a recognized U.S. evaluation service attesting to the fact that the degree is equivalent to that required for admission to the program - Minimum of one-year experience as a Registered Nurse in a critical care area; experience is preferred in the areas of ICU, CCU, Trauma ICU, Neuro ICU and CVRU. - Students must have BLS, ACLS and PALS (preferred) certifications that are current please provide copies to Keiser University.
-All students are required to certify for BLS, ACLS and PALS twice during the curriculum; these certifications are made through Keiser University. - Driver's license copy- Current, valid unrestricted driver's license from one jurisdiction of the United States - Acceptable background check
+- The applicant's understanding of the role of a Certified Registered Nurse Anesthetist (applicants are encouraged to shadow a CRNA) - Include at least one article supporting the applicant's understanding of the role of a Certified Registered Nurse Anesthetist, cited according to current APA format standards. - A current and unrestricted (clear/active) license as a Registered Nurse in one of the states, or one of the protectorates of the United States, with eligibility for Florida R.N. licensure, which must be obtained prior to admission. - Completion of required undergraduate coursework and official transcripts from all academic institutions attended.
+An overall science GPA of 3.0 is preferred, including successful completion (preferred "B" or better) in: - Statistics course - Undergraduate Health Assessment course - Two Anatomy and Physiology courses - Successful completion of two college chemistry courses, with at least one laboratory component.
+Introduction to Chemistry and Survey of Chemistry courses are not acceptable. - An applicant who is from a country where English is not the primary language or whose bachelor's degree is not from an accredited U.S. institution, must submit a minimum: - TOEFL score of 550 (paper-based test) or 213 (computer-based test) - Evaluation of bachelor's degree by a recognized U.S. evaluation service attesting to the fact that the degree is equivalent to that required for admission to the program - Minimum of one-year experience as a Registered Nurse in a critical care area; experience is preferred in the areas of ICU, CCU, Trauma ICU, Neuro ICU and CVRU. - Students must have BLS, ACLS and PALS (preferred) certifications, please provide copies to Keiser University.
+All students are required to certify for BLS, ACLS and PALS twice during the curriculum; these certifications are made through Keiser University.
+Appropriate consideration will be given to candidates possessing their CCRN (Critical Care Registered Nurse) certification. - Driver's license copy- Current, valid unrestricted driver's license from one jurisdiction of the United States - Acceptable background check - NOTE: The Committee reserves the right to consider the totality of student circumstances such as prior and related experience, total credits earned, GRE or other testing and other factors which may be helpful in evaluating the level of student academic preparation.